Group Therapy at New Moon Psychotherapy

 I’m uncomfortable discussing my problems with others!

 It can be hard to know what to say and how much to trust others when we first meet them.
-Trust takes time to develop and believe it or not, trust can also develop in a group setting!

 Are we just going to be complaining about our problems?